make-all/tuya-local/README.md

 it returns any data.
 For tuya protocol version 3.1 devices, the local key is only used for sending commands to the device, so if your local key is incorrect the setup will appear to work, and you will not see any problems until you try to control your device.
-For more recent Tuya protocol versions, the local key is used to decrypt received data as well, so an incorrect key will be detected at this step and cause an immediate failure.
+For more recent Ledvance protocol versions, the local key is used to decrypt received data as well, so an incorrect key will be detected at this step and cause an immediate failure.